 VISITING THE SICK & HOMEBOUND

 Along with feeding the hungry and clothing the naked, Jesus also tells us to visit the sick.
 Our parish has a group of volunteers who visit the homebound (some of the volunteers are Extraordinary Ministers).
 Contact Mary Kutchback at 636-946-9758 or firstname.lastname@example.org.

 Scouting is open to those who are 11 years old (or who are at least 10 years old and have completed the fifth grade or earned the Arrow of Light Award) up to the age of 18.
 Contact Scoutmaster Mike Kesler at 636-462-0929.
+Register for Scouts here.

 Girl Scouting helps girls develop their full individual potential; relate to others; develop values to guide their actions; and contribute to the improvement of society through their abilities, leadership skills, and cooperation with others.
 Contact Stacey Iadevito at 636-219-2081 or Irene Iver at 636-345-1462.

 Totus Tuus is a youth program (Latin for “totally yours”) that aims to bring young people into a relationship with Christ and His Church for lifelong discipleship.
 The day program is open to rising 1st-6th graders.
 The evening program is open to 7th-12th graders.
-Click here for more information about this year's program.